 Taking its cue from other successful action films of the time, License to Kill chose an adult route, dispensing with the PG certificates of the past.
 This would allow Dalton to strip back the Bond character further while embracing his literary roots.

-In addition, the story chose to reflect the drugs trade, moving away from the tried and tested models of previous films into the dark world of dealing, extortion and violence; a truly brave direction of travel for the franchise, reflecting public fears of the time.
-License to Kill introduced a Bond who bled, a Bond who was ruthless, and a Bond who believed in revenge.
-Equally License to Kill begun the process of dispensing with the dated and sexist image of women as pure play things in Bonds world.
-Carey Lowell leads this charge, playing a CIA agent who equals Bond’s skills and ruthlessness in many scenes.
-While License to Kill doesn’t go as far as it could in the transformation of women on screen it does start a process, that would be continued in later films.
+In addition, the story chose to reflect the drugs trade of the late 1980s, consciously moving away from the tried and tested narrative of the cold war drama.
+While at the same time moving Bond into a modern world of extortion, violence and greed.
+Likewise, License to Kill introduced a Bond who bled, a Bond who was ruthless, and a Bond who believed in revenge.
+But, Dalton also wanted his Bond to move away from the dated and sexist imagery of the past; here, women began transitioning from sexual objects to all-action partners.
+Carey Lowell would lead this charge as a CIA agent who equals Bond’s skills and ruthlessness.
+And while License to Kill doesn’t go as far as it could in the transformation of women on screen, it does start an essential process of change.

 License to Kill also dispatched with the dated and often predictable Bond villain.
 Gone were the unrealistic notions of world domination, replaced by greed, control and status in the dark underworld of drugs and crime.
 The piece’s villain played by Robert Davi provided a terrifying adversary, while Benicio del Toro’s young henchman was full of ambition, violence and hate.

 License to Kill safety earned its 15 certificate on release.
 Its dark and different atmosphere, a landmark in the Bond franchise.
 The adult rating, allowing, for action sequences that pushed the boundaries of the franchise while offering something unique and new.
 Equally, its location-based filming would strip Bond of tried and tested formulas of the past, creating a new and fresh aesthetic that is based in reality rather than giant studio sets.